Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 !!! tip

     Once you create an EFS file system, you cannot change its encryption setting.
     This means that you cannot modify an unencrypted file system to make it encrypted.
 Instead, you need to create a new, encrypted file system.

+!!! tip

+    Mount command: `mount –t nfs servername:folderpath /mountpoint`

 #### EFS Performance